 He completed his education in England and went on to serve for six years in the Royal Marine Commandos during WWII.
 After the war, Colin married Sonia Mary Ash.
-The couple moved to St. Ives, Cornwall, UK for a year, while Colin taught at the Mountain Warfare Training Centre.
-After a year of teaching there, he and Sonia moved to Kenya, where they ran the Kitale Hotel together.
+The couple moved to St. Ives, Cornwall, UK, for a year while Colin taught at the Mountain Warfare Training Centre.
+After a year of teaching, he and Sonia moved to Kenya, where they ran the Kitale Hotel together.
 The following year, Colin and Sonia separated, and he continued to spend time in Kenya as a farmer.
 He also did surveying in Zimbabwe and prospected in western Canada.

 In 1956, he moved to the United States, where, after living there for two years, he walked the entire length of the state of California, from one end to the other, the long way.
 This journey became the foundation of his first book, The Thousand Mile Summer, which indicated how far he walked in its title.

 Colin became a regular writer, publishing ten books between 1964 and 2001.
 These books included four editions of his most famous book, The Complete Walker.
 His second book was The Man Who Walked Through Time, and while it may sound like a science fiction novel, it was a recounting of his walk in the Grand Canyon, where he became the first person in known history to walk a continuous route through it.
 This second book discussed such topics as walking techniques in various terrains, the actual journey he made, and reflections about achieving a state of merging mentally with the place he was walking; this was a revelation that came to him after weeks of walking in the Grand Canyon.